Francklinok/TypeRaceGame/README.md

 ## 🖼️ Preview

-Here's a preview of the game in action:
+Here's a preview of the game:

 ![Game Preview](screenshot/typeracegame.png)